-- 95. For 2022-23, this amounts to £26 million and will include support for: - a.
-Jisc, which provides UK universities and colleges with shared digital infrastructure and services such as the Janet network, English regional network upgrades, cybersecurity and learning analytics. - b.
-The OfS Challenge Competitions, which fund short-term, project-based activity to deliver regulatory and other strategic priorities where the higher education sector is not serving students as effectively as it could.
+- b.
+The OfS Challenge Competitions,51 which fund short-term, project-based activity to deliver regulatory and other strategic priorities where the higher education sector is not serving students as effectively as it could.
 We launch Challenge Competitions to respond to new policy priorities and issues affecting students where additional funding and investment will make a significant difference.
 New competitions are published on the OfS website along with details on how to apply. - c.
-The National Student Survey, 48 which gathers students' opinions on the quality of their courses and helps to inform prospective students' choices.
+The National Student Survey,52 which gathers students' opinions on the quality of their courses and helps to inform prospective students' choices. - d.
+Preparation for the Lifelong Loan Entitlement (LLE), with funding set aside to help providers tackle barriers to modularisation and prepare to deliver system-wide changes ahead of the launch of the LLE from 2025. - e.
+The Centre for Transforming Access and Student Outcomes in Higher Education (TASO),53 an organisation that undertakes and uses research and evaluation to determine what works in eliminating equality gaps in higher education. - f.
+The performing arts specialist initiative,54 which provides funding to enhance the provision of, and access to, performing arts education and training at specialist providers not in receipt of recurrent specialist provider funding, with a particular focus on contemporary music, drama and dance.